 “Since time passes so fast, it is our duty to construct something that will preserve history.
 I hope this will serve as an inspiration for those who will lead South Dakota in the future,” Boe said.

-With the aid of professional movers and volunteer help, turn of the century buildings from around the state were moved to the village.
+With the aid of professional movers and volunteer help, turn-of-the-century buildings from around the state were moved to Prairie Village.
 Some of the first buildings included a church, a one-room country school, store, depot, country bank, homes, jail and claim shanty.

-One by one the buildings that once huddled together to form villages on the prairies of the Great Plains were rising to form a living museum.
+One by one the buildings that once helped form villages on the prairies of the Great Plains were rising to form a living museum.

-An opera house from Oldham called the “Socialist Hall”, built in 1912, was moved to the village.
-This structure was the scene of many political and social gatherings, including one of Lawrence Welk’s first stage performances.
+A 1912 opera house from Oldham, SD, originally called the “Socialist Hall”, was moved to the village in 1970.
+This structure was the scene of many political and social gatherings, and boasted Lawrence Welk’s very first on-stage performance.

-Other early attractions at the village included a sod shanty constructed under the supervision of Miss Bena Jacobs.
+Another early attraction at the village included a sod shanty constructed under the supervision of Miss Bena Jacobs.
 Miss Jacobs lived in a “soddy” most of 1910 in Alberta, Canada while her family was constructing a wooden frame house.